Greece wildfires: 2 new blazes break out amid strong winds - NewsBreak

 Greece wildfires: 2 new blazes break out amid strong winds

-ATHENS, Greece — (AP) — Greece scrambled firefighting aircraft and ground forces Monday as at least two new blazes broke out in areas already scarred by wildfires this summer, with strong winds complicating the efforts to contain them.
+ATHENS, Greece — (AP) — Greece's fire department scrambled firefighting aircraft and ground forces as at least two new blazes broke out in areas already scarred by wildfires this summer, with strong winds complicating efforts to contain them.

-The first broke out Monday morning in the southern part of Evia, Greece's second-largest island, whose north was decimated earlier this month by a blaze that burned for more than 10 days.
-The second wildfire was burning in Kaza, in the Vilia area northwest of Athens where a major blaze was brought under control Friday after burning for five days.

-Authorities issued an evacuation order for Vilia, 60 kilometers (37 miles) from the Greek capital.
-Some residents hosed down their gardens and homes, hoping to save them, while police halted traffic on a nearby highway.

 “A new major battle has begun,” regional governor Giorgos Patoulis told Open TV.